 These charts are used to determine long run value for commodities.
-As an example, here's a monthly graph of tin from 1980 through 2015:
+As an example, this is a graph of LME Nickel from 1960 through 2018:

-Here is how this works: The horizontal axis is the price of the commodity price in 2015$.
+Here is how this works: The horizontal axis is the price of the commodity price in 2018$.
 It is adjusted for both inflation and the change in value of the $US.
 The vertical axis is the forward ten year return.
 So a dot on the graph, say from June 1999, is the price on June 1999 and the change in price from June 1999 to June 2009.
-Obviously this stops in 2005, since I don’t know forward ten year returns from then on.
-The red vertical line is where we are non Nov 30, 2015.
+Obviously this stops in 2008, since we don’t know forward ten year returns after that.
+The red vertical line is where we are now May 2018.

 Note that the axes are on a log scale.
 Also note that the ten year return is expressed in fractions, not percentage.
 So a "2.0" means the price will be 100% higher in ten years.